-One of the main features of OroCommerce is the ability to build and manage a flexible, hierarchical, configurable and granular account management structure via the seller admin console.
+One of the main capabilities of any B2B eCommerce or a marketplace management system is the ability to build and manage a flexible, hierarchical, configurable and granular account management structure via the seller admin console.
 This account structure is also reflected on the front-end, where buyers can setup their corporate structure, users and purchasing rules.

 But how does OroCommerce support the buyer’s and the seller’s operations, as well as help both companies become more efficient?
 Let’s take a look at the seller admin console and how OroCommerce helps seller admins overcome this challenge and meet corporate buyer needs.